 Orchestra Biography 2017/18

-Together with Ticciati, the Orchestra has released four recordings, Berlioz’s Symphonie Fantastique (2012), Berlioz’s Les nuits d’été & La mort de Cléopâtre (2013), Wagner’s Siegfried Idyll (2014) and Schumann’s Symphonies.
-The full discography exceeds 150 recordings.
+The 2017/18 Season is Robin Ticciati's ninth and final Season as Principal Conductor.
+Together with Ticciati, the SCO has released five recordings: Berlioz’s Symphonie Fantastique (2012), Berlioz’s Les nuits d’été & La mort de Cléopâtre (2013), Wagner’s Siegfried Idyll (2014), Schumann’s Symphonies and Haydn Symphonies Nos 31, 70 & 101.
+The full SCO discography exceeds 150 recordings.

 The Orchestra’s long-standing relationship with Conductor Laureate, the late Sir Charles Mackerras, resulted in many exceptional performances and recordings, including two multi award-winning albums of Mozart Symphonies (Linn).

-The Orchestra enjoys close relationships with many leading composers and has commissioned more than 100 new works.
-These include pieces by former Composer Laureate, the late Sir Peter Maxwell Davies, James MacMillan, Judith Weir, Sally Beamish, Karin Rehnqvist, Lyell Cresswell, Mark-Anthony Turnage, Einojuhani Rautavaara, Toshio Hosokawa, John McLeod, Rolf Martinsson and Martin Suckling, who is now SCO Associate Composer.
-2015/16 commissions include works by Hafliði Hallgrímsson and Lotta Wennäkoski.
+The Orchestra enjoys close relationships with many leading composers and has commissioned more than 150 new works.
+These include pieces by the late Sir Peter Maxwell Davies, Judith Weir, Sally Beamish, Karin Rehnqvist, Mark-Anthony Turnage, Einojuhani Rautavaara, Toshio Hosokawa, John McLeod, Rolf Martinsson, Hafliði Hallgrímsson and Lotta Wennäkoski.
+The 2016/17 Season included Associate Composer Martin Suckling's new Piano Concerto, a new Clarinet Concerto by Lyell Cresswell and Sir James MacMillan's Horn Concertino and Stabat Mater.